saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 1. [Creation of CDS Views in S/4HANA](#cdsview1)

-If you do not have your own S/4HANA system a trial system can be found on the [SAP Cloud Appliance Library.] (https://cal.sap.com/console/tenant_5XPSH094G71U#/solutions/4dd49282-86ec-4e78-8b40-ef0c237012fa)
+If you do not have your own S/4HANA system a trial system can be found at the [SAP Cloud Appliance Library](https://cal.sap.com/console/tenant_5XPSH094G71U#/solutions/4dd49282-86ec-4e78-8b40-ef0c237012fa)

 An S/4HANA user must be available that has the appropriate roles to access sales data and create CDS views.
 A technical user is also required to create a connection from HANA to the S/4HANA system via Smart Data Access.